rwbm/morondanga/README.md

 You can now use `myCustomConfig` to access your custom fields (`myCustomConfig.Kafka.BrokerAddress`), as well as the standard service configuration.
 Keep in mind that if you make any change to this configuration object, it will also change the service configuration.
 This may or not be a good solution, but at least you don't have to write your own code to load those settings.

-But, there's a subtle difference between the standard configuration file and a custom one.
-When using a custom configuration file, all the service related settings, have to be inside a section named `config`, that matches the name of field `config.Config`.
+But, there's a small difference between the standard configuration file and a custom one.
+When using a custom configuration type, all the service related settings, have to be located inside a section named `config`, that matches the name of field `config.Config`.
 Let's see an example:

 ```yaml
 config: